 Communications & Research Officer

-Originally from Northeastern BC, I grew up with a love for nature and Northern living.
-I feel privileged to live in the Yukon because of the wonderful people I get to work with and learn from every day and the opportunity I have to work in the areas that I'm passionate about, promoting health equity, knowledge mobilization and positive social change.
+Originally from Northern British Columbia, I've always had a strong connection to the North and living in close harmony with the land, animals and people around me.
+I feel privileged to live in the Yukon because of the pristine nature that surrounds us here, the wonderful people I get to work with and learn from everyday and the opportunity I have to dedicate myself to the areas that I'm passionate about, promoting health equity, knowledge mobilization and positive social change.